 We present an academic paper published in the journal Organic Process Research and Development by the Group of Professor Steven Ley, Department of Chemistry, University of Cambridge (UK).
 The paper outlines a possible breakthrough for the manufacture of breast cancer drug Tamoxifen.
 Flow chemistry technology developed by UK chemical engineering firm Vapourtec was used for this work.

 A prominent feature in the success of the research carried out, profiled in the article “Continuous flow-processing of organometallic reagents was in using an advanced peristaltic pumping system.
-The telescoped flow synthesis of (E/Z)-tamoxifen”, was accomplished using Vapourtec’s E-Series flow chemistry system that enables the processing of organometallic reagents.
+The telescoped flow synthesis of (E/Z)-tamoxifen”, was accomplished with Vapourtec’s E-Series flow chemistry system that enables the processing of organometallic reagents.

 The Steven Ley Group paper describes a telescoped continuous flow process that produces Tamoxifen at the rate of one dose every 5 seconds.

 In June 2013 the National Institute for Health and Care Excellence (NICE) recommended that Tamoxifen should be taken by “at-risk” groups of women because the drug can help prevent the contraction of breast cancer.

-Specifically the newly developed Vapourtec V-3 pump, a chemically resistant peristaltic pumping system is at the heart of a process.
-This allows chemists to continually pump highly reactive substances.
+Specifically the newly developed Vapourtec V-3 pump, a chemically resistant peristaltic pumping system is at the heart of the process.
+The V-3 allows chemists to continually pump highly reactive substances.
 The pump permits the use of exciting reactive intermediates.
 The utility of such reactive chemicals were then harnessed to prepare Tamoxifen, a hormonal therapy used to treat breast cancer.

 Existing approaches for pumping organometallic reagents, such as n-butyllithium, Grignard reagents and DIBAL-H, can present a number of challenges.
 The issues are sensitivity to air and moisture, however, the V-3 pump eliminates these issues.